Maserati Birdcage - Challenging the Greats Despite Reliability Issues

 Birdcage 75th – honour to classic Maserati Birdcage

-In 2005, Pininfarina designed the Maserati Birdcage 75th concept car to celebrate and honour the classic Maserati Birdcages of the sixties, as well as the 75th anniversary of Pininfarina.
+In 2005, Pininfarina designed the Maserati Birdcage 75th concept car to celebrate and honor the classic Maserati Birdcages of the sixties, as well as the 75th anniversary of Pininfarina.
 A modern car – the Maserati MC12 is available only in white and blue as a tribute to the Tipo 61 and the Camoradi racing.